polterguy/sulphur-five/README.md

 share the same file, on literally thousands of different servers, yet still have a cryptographic guarantee of that it is the exact same file, and that it has not been tampered with in any ways!

+When the system converts the specified Markdown into HTML, it will even _"whitewash"_ the resulting HTML tag result, and only display what is considered to be safe HTML tags.
+And if a user provides a hyperlink, to another website, which somehow describes the file, the system will automatically create a _"rel='noreferrer'"_ attribute to your links - Which does not pass in the referring website to the hyperlink's endpoint, making it impossible for the other side, to know who served the hyperlink.

+There are literally a _"gazillion"_ tiny features like the above describes, to ensure your privacy, in all regards, as you are sharing your files.

 ## User interface

 Uploading a file, is as simple as dragging and dropping it unto the surface of your browser.
 Alternatively, clicking a button.
 Sulphur supports